Working with nature

 The grazing system that Edgefield Farm uses to produce lamb enhances soil health and actually sequesters more carbon than our sheep and farming operations emit!
 You can feel good about your carbon footprint when you enjoy Edgefield Farm lamb.

 While wild predators pose a real danger to sheep, we prefer to use non-lethal methods to protect our animals.
 Portable electrified netting and a livestock guardian dog ward off coyotes, bears, and stray domesticated dogs.
-In nearly three decades of raising sheep on pasture, we have never had to resort to killing a predator.
+In three decades of raising sheep on pasture, we have never had to resort to killing a predator.

 Know your farmer

 In addition to raising livestock, Bill also has a passion for working dogs.
 Livestock guardian dogs keep the animals safe from predators, and the working Border collies help Bill move them around the farm with as little stress as possible.

 In his day job, Bill is the lead conservation planner for the New Hampshire Association of Conservation Districts.
 In this role, he advises his fellow farmers on ways to make their operations more environmentally sustainable and economically viable.